DarinJoshua-dev/Hand-Cricket/README.md

 # Hand-Cricket
-An interesting project based on a Old-school fun game created using Javascript, CSS & HTML !!
+An interesting project based on an Old-school fun game created using Javascript, CSS & HTML !!